-The NeRRe portfolio has the potential to tackle a range of disorders with high unmet need, starting with the primary indication of focus – chronic refractory cough (CRC).
+The NeRRe portfolio has the potential to tackle a range of disorders with high unmet need, starting with the primary indication of focus – Refractory or Unexplained Chronic Cough (RUCC).

-The lead compound orvepitant, a potent and highly selective NK-1RA, is in a Phase 2b multinational trial to assess its benefit in patients with chronic refractory cough.
-It has the potential to be a first-in-class once-daily oral therapy, bringing significant benefits to sufferers of this incapacitating condition for which there are currently no approved medicines.
+The lead compound orvepitant, a potent and highly selective neurokinin-1 receptor antagonist (NK-1RA)¹, has just completed a Phase 2b dose range finding multinational trial – “VOLCANO-2”, to assess the benefit in patients with RUCC.
+In VOLCANO-2 Patients reported that orvepitant is effective and reduces the severity of chronic cough in a way that is clinically meaningful (and statistically significant).
+Orvepitant has the potential to be a first-in-class, once-daily oral therapy, bringing significant benefits to sufferers of this incapacitating condition for which there are currently no approved medicines.

 NeRRe Therapeutics is led by an experienced management team.
 The company is backed by international life sciences investors: Advent Life Sciences, Fountain Healthcare Partners, Forbion Capital Partners and OrbiMed, all of whom took part in a £23m Series B fundraising in 2017.
 The company was founded in 2012 as a spin out from GSK, which transferred its NK antagonist portfolio, including clinical data, toxicity, safety and formulation packages, and all associated intellectual property to NeRRe.
 The company has built on this package, generating exciting new preclinical and clinical data to support the progression of its portfolio and creating further value with novel intellectual property.

 A unique NK-1,3RA called NT-814 was demerged from NeRRe Therapeutics into KaNDy Therapeutics in September 2017, in order to allow NeRRe to focus on developing the NK-1RA pipeline.